 – Determine appropriate ways to share learning within the classroom with students;

 – Design digital citizenship learning opportunities.

-Self-Paced courses are designed for you to work at your own pace, therefore there is no course facilitator, feedback or cohort community.
+The “no certificate” option is designed for you to work at your own pace, therefore there is no course facilitator or feedback.